 ICE stands for Immigration and Customs Enforcement.
-ICE is a law enforcement agency in the United States Department of Homeland Security (DHS).
+Ice stands for is a law enforcement agency in the United States Department of Homeland Security (DHS).
 ICE was created by Congress through passage of the Homeland Security Act of 2002, following the September 11th terrorist attacks.
 The organization’s primary purpose is to protect America from cross-border crime and illegal immigration that threaten national security and public safety.

 Why is it important to know what ICE stands for and what it means?